cyllab/ccinput/docs/source/usage.rst

 - DEF2TZVP
 - def2tzvp

-The accepted synonyms will be listed for each parameter.
+Spaces and symbols other than ``+`` and ``*``  will be ignored.
+The otherwise different synonyms will be listed for each parameter.
 If you believe that a common or useful synonym is missing, feel free to send a pull request.

 Software
 ^^^^^^^^